KRAZJUST/packet-sniffer/README.md

 ==47986== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

-Test for memory usage after using `CTRL+C` to stop the program.
+Test for memory usage after using `CTRL+C` to terminate the program.

 ```text
 sudo valgrind ./ipk-sniffer --interface wlp1s0 --tcp --udp -n 20